Skip to main content

 Applications not submitted by 1pm on the closing date will not be considered.
 Applications submitted prior to the closing date, but after the funding allocation has been exhausted, will not be considered.

-Applicants are encouraged to submit an application as soon as possible.
+Applicants are encouraged to submit an application as soon as possible after the Program opens.

-Applicants who have received funding under previous rounds of the Local Sport Defibrillator Program are eligible to apply but will only be funded if the program allocation has not been fully expended by the closing date.
+Applicants who have received funding under previous rounds of the Local Sport Defibrillator Grant Program are eligible to apply but will only be funded if the program allocation has not been fully exhausted by the closing date.

 The grant will cover the cost of an Automated External Defibrillator (AED) package up to a maximum of $3,000.
 Any additional expenditure is the responsibility of the applicant.